Record-breaking cold in U.S. Midwest heads to frigid East Coast

 “I love it.
 It’s crisp, it’s clean, there are no bugs,” he said.

-Farther north, Sarah Applin, who works for Travel Market Vacations in the Milwaukee area, has seen a surge in business.

-“We have been very, very busy.
-It’s cold here so everyone wants to leave,” she said.
+Riedl moved to Chicago from Washington, D.C., during the summer and he prefers the cold to D.C.’s steamy summers.

-Bitter cold was headed east, meaning a frosty Friday morning commute was in store for East Coast residents from Boston down to Richmond, Virginia, Oravec said.
-More records are expected to fall.
+Bitter cold was headed east, meaning a frosty Friday morning commute was in store for East Coast residents ranging from Boston down to Richmond, Virginia, Oravec said.
+He expected more records would be broken along the East Coast.

-With temperatures in Washington, D.C. forecast to reach 3 F (-19 C) overnight, schools and local governments across the region were closed or opening with delays on Thursday.

 Boston Mayor Marty Walsh was not amused by the high dives taken from porches, car roofs, stairs and even second-story windows.

-“It’s a foolish thing to do and you could kill yourself,” Walsh told reporters.

-Reporting by Mary Wisniewski in Chicago; Additional reporting by Laila Kearney and Barbara Goldberg in New York, Brendan O'Brien in Milwaukee and Ian Simpson in Washington, D.C.; Editing by Bill Trott
+“I‘m asking people to stop the nonsense right now - these are adults jumping out windows.
+It’s a foolish thing to do and you could kill yourself,” Walsh said at a press conference late Wednesday.
+(Reporting by Mary Wisniewski in Chicago; Additional reporting by Laila Kearney and Barbara Goldberg in New York; Editing by Bill Trott)